Void-Event-Hub/modlogger/README.md

 ## Download
 Downloads are available on the [releases page](https://github.com/olly007opm/ModLogger/releases).

+## Commands
+- `/ml reload`: Reload the config file.
+- `/ml whitelist <add|remove> <username>`: Add or remove a player from the whitelist.

 ## Config
 The config file is located at `config/modlogger/config.json`.
 The following options are available:
 - `bannedMods`: An array of mod IDs that are not allowed on the server.
 - `defaultMods`: An array of mod IDs that are expected on the client.
 - `matchExactModName`: Whether to match the exact mod name when checking for banned mods.
 If this is set to false, any mod ID that contains the banned mod ID will be detected.
-- `reloadCommandPermissionLevel`: The permission level required to run the `/modlogger reload` command.
-Set to -1 to disable the command.
+- `commandPermissionLevel`: The permission level required to run ModLogger commands.
+Set to -1 to disable commands.
+- `bypassKickPermissionLevel`: The permission level required to bypass kicks.
+Set to -1 to disable.
 - `webhook`: The configuration for Discord webhooks.
   - `discordWebhook`: The URL of the Discord webhook to send messages to.
 If this is not set, Discord messages will not be sent.
   - `onBanned`: Whether to send a Discord message when a banned mod is detected.